thedoggybrad/easylistadware/README.md

 <br>
 EasyList (AdBlock Plus), decided to shut this filter down.
 But this repository is one of the archive of this filter.
 <br>
-This repository aims to preserve the original file, so this repository will be edited to present information, but the original filterlist file will never be changed/modified in any way.
+This repository aims to preserve the original file, so this repository will notbe edited.
 <br>
 Link: https://raw.githubusercontent.com/thedoggybrad/easylistadware/main/adwarefilters.txt
 <br>